 When to Use Strategic Group Analysis

-This framework is particularly useful when you have a hypothesis about the effect of a business dimension.
+This framework is handy when you have a hypothesis about the effect of a business dimension.
 For example, you can create strategic groups according to digital marketing tactics and analyze the performance of the groups to explore potential causality.

 How do competitors who rely heavily on paid search campaigns fare when it comes to sharing of voice?
-Which of your competitors fall into the same cluster as your firm when it comes to their pricing strategy?
+Which competitors fall into the same cluster as your firm regarding their pricing strategy?

-By exploring different dimensions, you can surface key factors for success and evaluate your position relative to others in the industry.
+By exploring different dimensions, you can surface critical factors for success and evaluate your position relative to others in the industry.